aryeelab/crispr_mutation_reanalysis/variantCallingPipeline/binaries/README.md

 <br><br>

-# Download the binaries we ran
+# Download the binaries that were used in the reanalysis

 - [GATK](GenomeAnalysisTK.jar)
 - [lofreq](lofreq)